Batman (comic book): Volume 3

 James Tynion IV became the main writer of the title, beginning with a backup feature in issue #85 followed by the first issue of the story arc Their Dark Designs in issue #86.
 Tynion's second story arc The Joker War was pencilled entirely by Jorge Jiménez; it included Batman losing the vast majority of his fortune and equipment along with Wayne Manor, as well as introducing the new recurring characters of the Joker's new sidekick Punchline, traumatized teenage vigilante Clownhunter, and Batman's old crime-fighting rival Ghost-Maker.
 Tie-ins to The Joker War were published in other Batman-related titles as well as the one-shot special Batman: The Joker War Zone (November 2020).

-Along with the rest of DC's ongoing titles, Batman went on hiatus during January-February 2021 for the event Future State, which depicted a possible future of the DC Universe featuring a dystopian Gotham.
+Along with the rest of DC's ongoing titles, Batman went on hiatus during January–February 2021 for the event Future State, which depicted a possible future of the DC Universe featuring a dystopian Gotham.
 As part of DC Comics' relaunch Infinite Frontier in March 2021, Batman resumed publication on a monthly schedule with newly-included backup features as of issue #106.
 Tynion remained as writer, while Jorge Jiménez became the main ongoing artist.

 Tynion's final story arc Fear State followed up on the Future State event.
 Bracketed by one-shots Batman: Fear State: Alpha and Batman: Fear State: Omega, the main storyline ran in Batman (temporarily published semi-monthly), with tie-in stories published in other Batman titles and flashback one-shots detailing new characters' origins published under the title Batman Secret Files.
 Tynion's run on Batman ended with issue #117, followed by Batman: Fear State: Omega, after which he departed from DC Comics.

 Joshua Williamson became the new writer of Batman in December 2021 with issue #118, along with Jorge Molina as the new artist.
 Williamson's seven-issue run consisted of the story arc The Abyss and two issues of the crossover story Shadow War.

 Chip Zdarsky became the main writer on Batman with issue #125 (September 2022).
 Jorge Jiménez returned as artist for Zdarsky's first story arc, Failsafe.

+In 2024, at New York Comic Con, it was announced that Jeph Loeb and Jim Lee would be taking over the monthly Batman title from Zdarsky and Jimenez for a two-part sequel to their 2002-2003 story arc Batman: Hush called Hush 2, starting with issue 158 in March 2025.
+It was also confirmed by Lee that Scott Williams, Alex Sinclair, and Richard Starkings would return as inker, colorist, and letterer respectively for the story and that it would be part of the All In initiative.
+Lee further explained "There’s an initial six issues that are in the actual Batman continuity starting with Batman No.158, which comes out last week of March.
+And that runs six issues.
+It resolves that arc but it ends with a bit of a cliffhanger.
+And then Jeph and I are coming back for a final six to resolve the Hush saga, which would probably be in 2026."